 Late in 2015, legislation came to Queensland Parliament concerning regulation in the sugar industry.
 The debate was over who was to have the greater say in the marketing of sugar – the big sugar milling companies or cane-growers themselves.

 On the side of cane growers stood the Katter’s Australia Party (KAP) and the Liberal National Party (LNP), which at that point in time was led by ex-National Party Member Lawrence Springboard (as opposed to an inner city liberal).

 I voted with the ALP, and in doing so, supported the big sugar milling companies over my own constituents.
-I felt sick in the guts about it, especially as in the public gallery of Parliament there were sugar cane farmers from Far North Queensland.
+I felt sick about it, especially as in the public gallery of Parliament there were sugar cane farmers from Far North Queensland.

 Having grown up and gone to school with children from cane farms, I knew I had done the wrong thing.
-Worse, I could see that if I didn’t leave the Labor Party I would be forced to do the wrong thing ‘over and over again’.
+Worse, I could see that if I didn’t leave the ALP I would be forced to do it ‘over and over again’.
 I didn’t want to be part of the machine and I wanted to do what was right!

 A Bolt from the Blue

 Sometimes truth hits you in the face with one great almighty slap.
 During one sitting of the Queensland Parliament in 2015, an ALP Member was speaking about all that was wrong in Queensland.
 He admonished the former LNP government over asset sales, neglect of public housing and the disadvantage of Indigenous Queenslanders.
 I could not have agreed more with every word he said.